 Fanfare for DW , adapted for brass band (MS)

-Johnson about Jordan, Suite for orchestra (Faber Music)
+Johnson over Jordan, Suite for orchestra (Faber Music)

-King Arthur (Scenes from a radio drama) arr.
-For Brass Band (Music Sales / Faber Music)
+King Arthur (Scenes from a radio drama) arr. for brass band (Wise Music / Faber Music)

 Frederick Delius: Two Aquarelles, arranged for brass band (PHM)